theunissenlab/soundsep/DOCUMENTATION.md

 * "show_ampenv"

 * "highlighted_range": A single highlighted range for the user.
 Highlight is visually separate from labeled intervals.

+## Sources

+The 'sources' key in the `app.state.AppState` is the main data structure of the application.
+Each source is a dictionary with the following keys:
+"name", "channel", "hidden",

+`name`: The name of the source

+`channel`: The channel chosen to represent the source (editable)

+`hidden`: Boolean flag for whether the spectrogram for this source should be shown in the GUI.

+`intervals`: The intervals key if it exists points to a pandas DataFrame object with columns "t_start" and "t_stop" delimiting vocalization periods from that source.
+It will also have a column indicating the call type label (default to None if they are not labeled).

 ## API